Russia's hypersonic missiles ― what you need to know | DW | 22.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russia has used hypersonic rockets in the Ukraine war.
+Russia has used hypersonic weapons in the Ukraine war.
 They are extremely fast and can evade interception for longer than conventional ballistic missiles.

 Russia released images of Kinzhal missiles during a military drill in February, days before its invasion of Ukraine